synac-chat/synac-legacy/README.md

 - No terms of service.
 Do what you want.
 - No voice support.
 - Open source.
-- PMs are E2E encrypted.
+- Private messages are end-to-end encrypted
 - Self-hosted.
 You will have to set up the server yourself (this is good for security.)
 - You can not only allow, but also deny a permission.
 Meaning you won't struggle with trying to make a "muted" role.